imrisaac/CSTS/src/README.md

 1000 / 29.9999 = 33.33ms

+The whole program is throttled by the input framerate. if there are no new frames some loops will stop/pause but they do not have timers themselves.
+Consequently when ever a thread is given a frame is it must

 Tracking framerate needs to be restricted to up to the input framerate otherwise it will run faster wasting cp/gpu.

 As latency is one of the primary concerns buffering frams and parallelizing the stabilization tasks is not an option